Plugin Configuration Profiles

 The three methods to insert configuration profiles are:

-on a resource, it is the maximum allowed for the container.
+Currently, the resources for memory and CPU can be specified.
+When you specify a limit on a resource, it is the upper limit allowed for the container.
+The units for the resources are listed below but should not be included in the specification.
 Resource settings help Kubernetes determine in which node a pod should be created.

 resources.limits.cpu: integer, millicpus